-The Sanxia Hong Cha that we use costs around 300 Euro/kg but we have seen more exclusive varieties, like Dan Cong Hong Cha that go up to 600 Euro/kg or more.
+This Sanxia Hong Cha that we use is around 300 Euro/kg, but we have seen more exclusive varieties, like Dan Cong Hong Cha that go up to 600 Euro/kg, or even more.

 Now let's look into the second aspect - the aging.
 Currently the batch that we offer was made on December 21st, 2017.

-Yes, at the time we write this it's 10 months old & it's still going.
+Yes, at the time we write this it's 10 months old and we're still aging it.